 In contrast to the sleek, geometric shapes of the Deco period, many authentic and reproduction pieces also include some elements that swing or move with the wearer.
 Hanging pendants and drop earrings are popular in both fine jewelry and costume examples.
 Many brooches and pins also have a teardrop bead or hanging piece that swings from the main portion of the design.
 You'll also see long, layered strands of pearls or beads that have lots of dangly movement.

 Because of its classic beauty and gorgeous design elements, Art Deco-style jewelry is timeless.
+Teetering between masculine and feminine, this period's jewelry is suited for those with all types of fashion aesthetics.
 Whether you're a fan of vintage jewelry or simply love the look of this specific era, you'll find that these pieces work well in your jewelry wardrobe.